Quincy-Fer/Harmony-Therapy-Website/README.md

 * Fully responsive design by using Tailwind’s utility classes.
 * Smooth hover effects for buttons, links and images.
 Sticky navigation and smooth scrolling
 * React components: modular buidling blocks to create the UI piece by piece
-* React props for passing data to components it then renders.
+* React props for passing data to components.
+These components then render the data
-* React hook: useState  update the UI based on state and add interactivity
+* React hook: useState  update the UI based on state and add interactivity.
-* React hook: useRef manipulate DOM element to create slider effect.
+* React hook: useRef manipulate DOM element in order to create a slider effect.

 ### Tools used: